 As midfacial cleft can affect various areas of the face, treatment is best delivered at a specialist centre where a multidisciplinary team approach can be taken.
 The multidisciplinary team will usually comprise craniofacial (skull and face) surgeons, neuro (brain) surgeons, ophthalmologists (eye specialists), ear, nose and throat (ENT) surgeons, audiologists (hearing specialists), dentists and orthodontists, geneticists, psychologists and speech and language therapists with other specialists brought in as needed.

 The first stage of treatment is to correct the cleft lip and/or palate if this is present – this usually occurs within the first year.
 The midfacial cleft will need to be re-shaped and closed earlier, especially if the brain is exposed or at risk of damage due to the lack of skull protection.
 In many cases, initial skull re-shaping surgery takes place within the first few years of life.
 The bifid nose may also be corrected at the same time – this involves splitting the skull down the middle and reshaping the centre portion so that the nose and other midline structures are more even or closer together.

 Further surgery to improve the midface problems can be carried out at any time during childhood if they are causing functional problems.
-Surgery to improve your child’s appearance rather than function will usually be carried out in adolescence.
+Surgery to improve a child’s appearance, rather than function, will usually be carried out in adolescence.
 As the bone continues to grow during childhood and adolescence, further surgery may be needed to make minor corrections to the skull shape and midface area.